Illumina/Cyrius/README.md

 | Raw_star_allele   | Raw star allele call                                           |
 | d67_snp_call      | CYP2D6 copy number call at CYP2D6/7 differentiating sites      |
 | d67_snp_raw       | Raw CYP2D6 copy number at CYP2D6/7 differentiating sites       |

+## Troubleshooting

+Common causes for Cyrius to produce no-calls are:
+-Low sequencing depth.
+We suggest a sequencing depth of 30x, which is the standard practice recommended by clinical genome sequencing.
+-The depth of the CYP2D6/CYP2D7 region is much lower than the rest of the genome, most likely because reads are aligned to alternative contigs.
+If your reference genome includes alternative contigs, we suggest alt-aware alignment so that alignments to the primary assembly take precedence over alternative contigs.
+-The majority of reads in CYP2D6/CYP2D7 region have a mapping quality of zero.
+This is probably due to some post-processing tools like bwa-postalt that modifies the mapQ in the BAM.
+We recommend using the BAM file before such post-processing steps as input to Cyrius.